 Does using a Big 4 Consultancy offer reduce risk of audit?
 Will using any MSO reduce your audit risk?

 Does using a Big 4 reduce the threat of audit?
-In my experience probably not, many organisations who have Big 4 SAM services contracted in, still have audits and if you are lucky enough to be presenting at Gartner, ITAM Review or ITAMOrg then this is your outlet to warn the software vendor that you have a Big 4 Consultancy running your SAM.
-Many organisations will use one of the Big 4 because their own Senior Management know who they are and there is probably some sort of relationship with an individual working there.
+In my experience probably not.
+Many organisations who have Big 4 SAM services contracted in, still have audits.
+If you are lucky enough to be presenting at Gartner, ITAM Review or ITAMOrg then this is your outlet to warn the software vendor that you have a Big 4 Consultancy running your SAM.
+Many organisations will use one of the Big 4 because their own Senior Management have some sort of relationship with an individual working there.

 Benefits of outsourcing generally?

-- Using an MSO can reduce the risk of audit – absolutely not guaranteed.
+- Using an MSO can reduce the risk of audit – but absolutely not guaranteed.

 - You have more flexibility around the cost aspect and you don’t have resources on the books and HR budgets.

 - You don’t need to have experts for every vendor in-house, the MSO will provide you with the necessary resources to meet the expectations of the contract